UnaCloud/UnaCloud2/README.md

 It is important to clarify that instead of volunteering their desktops, end-users in UnaCloud are unaware of the opportunistic use of machines available in computer laboratories.
 Indeed, UnaCloud is always ready to stealthily execute instances on demand.
 As a result, the design specifications of UnaCloud strongly consider slowdown, since it is executed on laboratories that are mainly used by university students working on their daily activities.
 The proposed solution was implemented and tested through the deployment of an opportunistic IaaS model, showing high efficiency in supporting academic and scientific projects.

-Among its feautres, UnaCloud allows the user to deploy a large number of instances (eg. 100) using one from two different available protocols, TCP or P2P.
+Among its features, UnaCloud allows the user to deploy a large number of instances (eg. 100) using one from two different available protocols, TCP or P2P.

 ## Requeriments
 #### UnaCloud Server